Motley Fool Review 2024: Stock Advisor Track Record Tested

 Is Motley Fool Reliable?

 Yes, the Motley Fool is a reliable service.
-Like any stock advisory service, it has made a few mistakes in its 27 years of operation.
+Like any stock advisory service, it has made a few mistakes in its 27 years.
 The Foolish Four recommendations in the early 2000s nearly bankrupted the company.
 More recently, their recommendation to buy Luckin Coffee backfired for investors, as the Chinese stock plummeted 90% on fraud news.

 “The Motley Fool deserves a great deal of credit for openly supplying a vast amount of information on a timely basis.
 While many investment industry participants offer model portfolios or other forms of advice, few maintain real-money accounts in public view (in effect, putting their money where their mouths are).”
 Source: Journal of Business & Economics Research